jenniferwagner18/d2l-brightspace-widgets/README.md

 ## Download Posts Widget

-Simple way to download all discussion posts in the course as a CSV file, including posts that have been deleted.
+Simple way to download all discussion posts in the course as a CSV file.
 Just click the button.

 ![Download Posts widget](https://jenniferlynnwagner.com/img/widgets/posts-widget.png)